Welcome back for another trail update!

-As expected, I was woken up at about 3:30am to the sound of rain pinging off the roof of the lean-to.
+As expected, I was woken up at about 3:30am to the sound of rain pinging off the lean-to’s metal roof.
 Right on time.
 I went back to sleep for a while but kept waking up and dreading the conditions I was going to face all day.
-Eventually, though, I did pack up (after spilling my oatmeal on the shelter floor and having to clean it up) and both Trout and I stepped out into the precipitation at about 615.
+Eventually, though, I did pack up (after spilling my oatmeal on the shelter floor and having to clean it up) and both Trout and I stepped out into the precipitation at about 6:15.

 The trail itself was all over the place quality-wise.
 Sometimes it was full of snarled and slippery roots, other times it was clear and soft.
 Mostly the former, of course.
 I passed by more quaint ponds and skipped viewpoints that were completely obfuscated by the fog.
 Surprisingly, I made decent time and stopped at the Rainbow Stream lean-to for a break and some food.
 There, I met a couple more NOBOs who I hadn’t seen before who are also planning to summit Katahdin on Saturday – sounds like it will be a busy day on the mountain!